wang264y/docker-data-science-environment/environment/README.md

 ### `requirements.txt`

-Additional Python packages.
+Additional Python packages to be installed when the container is built.

 ### `r-packages.R`

-Additional R packages.
+Additional R packages to be installed when the container is built.

 ### `jupyter-extensions.csv`

-Additional JupyterLab extensions.
+Additional JupyterLab extensions to be installed when the container is built.

 ## Supporting files